US News | May 21, 2019 | San Antonio, Texas

 “You don’t always think about charging as a problem until you see the things students do to charge their devices throughout the day,” said Kim Bannigan, a learning information systems coordinator at DeForest Area School District.
 “Kids were leaving devices wherever there was an open outlet.
 At one point, an outlet in the cafeteria was being used so frequently that it disrupted the lunch line.”

--Kim Bannigan, Administrator at DeForest Area School District in Wisconsin, USA
+-Kim Bannigan, Administrator at DeForest Area School District in Wisconsin

-With limited outlets in the classroom, cafeteria, or media centre, students may struggle to find an outlet, only to have to leave their devices unattended while charging.
+With limited outlets in the classroom, cafeteria, or media center, students are probably going to play a game of limbo all day long – struggling to find an outlet, only to leave their devices unattended while charging.

 Solution: Enable Secure Charging Locations for Students

-Allow students to securely charge their devices on demand by installing a smart locker charging station in a public area of the school or in the media centre/library.
-Schools that do not provide secure charging can see as many as 10% of devices becoming broken or going missing each year.
-By empowering students to securely charge their devices during the day, schools are decreasing the costs of their device programs.
+Allow students to securely charge their devices on demand by installing a FUYL Tower Smart Locker in a public area of the school.
+By empowering students to securely charge their devices during the day, schools are teaching students to take ownership of their devices while decreasing the costs of their device programs.

-One of the top frustrations of IT staff is that they have more work than they’re able to handle.
-It’s inevitable that many institution-owned devices will need some kind of repair–whether it be general software maintenance or broken hardware–at some point during the school year.
+One of the top frustrations of IT staff is that they have more work than they're able to handle.
+Whether it be general software maintenance or broken hardware, it’s inevitable that student devices will need some kind of repair during the school year.

-For IT teams that are already strapped on time, imagine the additional wasted time needed to run around collecting broken devices.
-With 10% of devices going missing or broken during each year of mobile deployment, the burden can quickly compound.
+For tech teams and media specialists that are already strapped for resources, imagine the additional time that is wasted running around collecting broken devices.
+If 20% of devices go missing or are broken each year across multiple school locations, the burden can quickly compound.

-The summer holidays are just around the corner, and suddenly you’re scrambling, trying to figure out where you are going to store all these devices for the next 6 weeks!
-Plus, you’re having nightmares that tablets and laptops aren’t going to be charged when school starts again in September.
-On top of that, you’re already stressed about the chaos that will ensue when devices need to be redistributed at the beginning of the year.
+Summer vacation is just around the corner, and suddenly you’re scrambling, trying to figure out where you are going to store all these devices this summer.
+Plus, you’re having nightmares that tablets and laptops aren’t going to be charged when school starts back up.
+And on top of that, you’re already stressed about the chaos that will ensue when devices need to be redistributed at the beginning of the year.

 Solution for Charging: Find a Charging Solution That Features ECO Safe Charge